 Getting a second opinion is very important if you’re planning surgery or another serious operation.
-Patients who are well-informed are better able to consider the benefits and drawbacks of various health options before making a decision.
+Patients who are well-informed are better able to consider the benefits and drawbacks of various health options.
 Other advantages of seeking a second opinion include:

 - Obtaining confirmation of a medical diagnosis as well as treatment choices.